umbertocappellazzo/SLURP_CL_example/README.md

 python test_beamsearch_BPE.py --data_path MY_PATH_TO_DATASET --path_to_best_model PATH_TO_BEST_MODEL
 ```

 The last step is to get the metrics values, using the script by the authors of the original SLURP dataset.
-Given that the output dictionary containing the predicted transcriptions is located at PATH_TO_PREDICTIONS, run:
+Given that the output dictionary containing the predicted transcriptions is located at PATH_TO_PREDICTIONS, and PATH_TO_GOLD is the path to the jsonl gold files (e.g., test.jsonl), run:
 ```
 python evaluate.py -g <PATH_TO_GOLD> -p <PATH_TO_PREDICTIONS> --load-gold
 ```